Backflow Valves Repairs & Installation Servicing Fort Lauderdale and the entire Broward County area

 Broward County Backflow Certified

-4 Star Plumbing Services is Broward Counties premier commercial plumber with the experience and knowledge needed for all your backflow valve needs.
-Our commercial plumbers certify, repair and install all makes and models of backflow valve devises.
-From the RPZ otherwise known as the Reduced Pressure Zone Backflow Valve, to the Double Check typically used for fire water services and the Pressure Vacuum Breaker used for irrigation water services, we service them all.
+4 Star Plumbing Services is one of Broward County’s premier commercial plumbers with the experience and knowledge needed for all your backflow valve needs.
+Our commercial plumbers certify, repair, and install all makes and models of backflow valve devices.
+From the RPZ, otherwise known as the Reduced Pressure Zone Backflow Valve, to the Double Check typically used for fire water services and the Pressure Vacuum Breaker used for irrigation water services, we service them all.

-4 Star Plumbing Services has experience with all makes and models of backflow devises.
-Our certified commercial plumbing technicians have access to all backflow valve parts usually with 24 hours if we do not have them already in stock.
-A short list of brand name valves that we service are as follows; Ames Fire and Waterworks, Conbraco Apollo Valves, Cla-Val, Febco Backflow Prevention, Hersey Products, Wilkins a Zurn Company, Rainbird and Watts Backflow Valve Assemblies.
+4 Star Plumbing Services has experience with all makes and models of backflow devices.
+Our certified commercial plumbing technicians have access to all backflow valve parts, usually within 24 hours if we do not have them already in stock.
+A short list of brand name valves that we service are as follows; Ames Fire and Waterworks, Conbraco Apollo Valves, Cla-Val, Febco Backflow Prevention, Hersey Products, Wilkins a Zurn Company, Rainbird, and Watts Backflow Valve Assemblies.

 4 Star Plumbing Services stocks only genuine manufacturer replacement part kits, repair tools, and other more commonly used hardware parts.
 We have experienced backflow technicians on staff ready to answer questions and assist you regarding Fort Lauderdale plumbing repairs and parts.
 We are committed to providing our customers with the highest quality products, the best service, and steadfast dependability.

 Backflow is defined as the reverse flow of a liquid into the potable water supply.
 The installation of a backflow preventer protects the water supply from contamination from this very serious condition.